Trigonometric functions: Law of cosines

 In this formula the angle at C is opposite to the side c.
 This theorem can be proved by dividing the triangle into two right ones and using the Pythagorean theorem.

 The law of cosines can be used to determine a side of a triangle if two sides and the angle between them are known.
-It can also be used to find the cosines of an angle (and consequently the angles themselves) if the lengths of all the sides are known.
+It can also be used to find the cosine of each interior angle of the triangle (and consequently the angles themselves) if the lengths of all the sides are known.

 Law of tangents

 The law of tangents says that: